craftcms/docs/docs/.artifacts/cms/5.x/users.md

 <a class="ref-defined-by" href="https://docs.craftcms.com/api/v5/craft-elements-db-elementquery.html#method-orderby" target="_blank" rel="noopener noreferer">Defined by <code>craft\elements\db\ElementQuery</code></a>

 Determines the order that the users should be returned in.
-(If empty, defaults to `username ASC`.)
+(If empty, defaults to `username ASC,
+    users.active`.)